 - Restaurants – We don’t think twice about eating out where we work so many hours.
 We feel we owe it to ourselves to indulge on these shortcuts in pursuit of saving time.

-We realize that our way of thinking may appear as though we are going after success with a pitchfork, but we must digress.
+I realize that our way of thinking may appear as though we are going after success with a pitchfork, but we must digress.
 We have worked to achieve success in our own right, and feel as though we owe it to ourselves to improve our standard of living.
-We are just more aware of the lifestyle inflation that can sneak up on us as a result of being successful.
+But we must not lose sight of the cycle we were born into, and do our best to avoid its inherent pitfalls.

 Looking back on our financial behavior, we now realize just how much the people around us influenced our financial decisions.
-It was almost as if we fell victim to adult peer pressure.
 It didn’t seem wrong for us to spend our money as though we were rock stars because everybody else was doing it.
 We wanted to prove that we were just as worthy.

 But, now that we don’t care what other people think, and we have freed ourselves from the material competition brought on by success, we are much better for it.
 We know that one day we will have the answers to all of our questions which will eventually lead to a new path, our path, and not the path that mainstream society dictates.